GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 I received my PhD in Computer Science from Columbia University in 2019.
 I was a member of the [Cryptography Lab](http://www.cs.columbia.edu/crypto) and the [Data Science Institute](https://datascience.columbia.edu/) at Columbia.
 During the PhD I was fortunate to be advised by [Allison Bishop](https://www.thecomputersciencecomedian.com) and [Tal Malkin](http://www.cs.columbia.edu/~tal) (Cryptography lab at Columbia).
 I also worked closely with [Justin Cappos](https://ssl.engineering.nyu.edu/personalpages/jcappos/) ([Secure Systems Lab](https://ssl.engineering.nyu.edu) at NYU).

 Before joining UConn, I spent a year exploring the entrepreneurship world.
 I cofounded [CacheCash](https://cachecash.com), a startup that builds a fully distributed content delivery network (CDN) service powered by a cryptocurrency.
-CacheCash was the core work I've done for my PhD thesis.
-And I was a Cryptographer at [NuCypher](https://www.nucypher.com/), a startup that builds an infrastructure for privacy-preserving applications.
+CacheCash was the core work I've done for my PhD thesis!
+I also worked as a Cryptographer at [NuCypher](https://www.nucypher.com/), a startup that builds an infrastructure for privacy-preserving applications.
 <br/>
 <br/>